-Check out yoga London now.
+Check out the best yoga class in Canada now.

 An important part of taking any group fitness class is knowing just how to behave to ensure you are not hindering anyone else’s progress.
 A few simple rules will ensure you get the maximum out of the class and support your fellow